 Likewise, if you’re planning a big project later on down the line (say painting your house a new color), you’ll need to check with the CC&Rs to make sure that the paint color you have chosen isn’t prohibited.
 (Learn more about this in Nolo’s article Homeowners' Associations (HOAs) and CC&Rs: Know What You’re Getting Into.)

-When you close escrow on a home in a covenanted community, you will sign a series of papers, one of which states that you have read the CC&R's and agreed to abide by them.
+When you close escrow on a home in a planned community, you will sign a series of papers, one of which states that you have read the CC&R's and agreed to abide by them.
 (The HOA enforces the CC&Rs.)
 If you violate the CC&Rs, the penalties can include:

 For example, suppose you try to sneak your large Rottweiler into a community despite the rule limiting the maximum weight for pets to 30 pounds.
 In addition to fines, you could be forced to give up the dog or find a new place to live.
-For this reason, you really should read the CC&Rs before purchasing a home in a covenanted community.
+For this reason, you really should read the CC&Rs before purchasing a home in a planned community.
 (Find out more about taking a closer look at what's in your HOA's governing and other relevant documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)

-Homeowners residing in covenanted communities are required to pay monthly dues and assessments to the HOA.
+Homeowners residing in covenanted communities are required to pay monthly dues and occasional special assessments to the HOA.
 The types of dues, assessments, and penalties for non-payment (such as late charges and interest) can be found in the CC&Rs.

 If you fall behind in those dues and assessments, the HOA can get a lien on your home, which could lead to a foreclosure.
 (Learn more about homeowners’ association liens and how they can be foreclosed in Nolo’s article HOA Liens & Foreclosures: An Overview.)